desultory/ugrd/readme.md

 `_build_log_level` can be manually set to any log level.
 It is incremented by 10 when `build_logging` is enabled, with a minimum of 20.

-This can be enabled at runtime with `--build-logging` or disabled wit `--no-build-logging`
+This can be enabled at runtime with `--build-logging` or disabled with `--no-build-logging`

 The output can be logged to a file instead of stdout by specifying a log file with `--log-file`